- 628 visitas

 Cuadernos Europeos se complace en anunciar que su número 1 del Volumen 8, 2023 está disponible en linea....

-On February 24, 2022, the Russian Federation launched a so-called special operation aimed at the military invasion of Ukraine.
-This move was soon widely condemned on the international scene as a blatant violation of Ukraine’s territorial integrity and a most serious breach of peremptory international law prohibiting the use of force in international relations....
+On 24 February 2022, the Russian Federation launched an invasion of Ukraine, a move that was soon widely condemned as a blatant violation of Ukraine’s territorial integrity and a serious breach of peremptory international law prohibiting the use of force in international relations.[1]
+The European Union and its Member States took...